 And change just downright sucks when it’s forced on you.
 As is the case for someone who’s had a stroke or heart attack.

 But I hope that you’ve found a different perspective on making change with this article.
 Know that you’re not alone with this.

 Life is busy and can feel complicated at times.
 Making changes can feel hard when we’re not clear about what the path looks like.
 If you’d like some help with making a change in your eating, I’d love to chat more with you.

 Through my programs, I provide a step-by-step approach to lead you from discouragement and uncertainty to feeling confident and ready to take control of your eating.

-If you’re ready to preserve and protect your health before a health problem forces you to make changes, you might be interested in Nourish your Heart.
-Lower your cholesterol, blood pressure and worries about your heart’s health with this online, interactive and fully supportive program.
+If you’re ready to preserve and protect your health before a health problem forces you to make changes, you might be interested in the Nourish your Health Program.
+Lower your cholesterol, blood pressure, sugar levels and worries about the future of your health with this online, interactive and fully supportive program.